spicata/obsidiannotes-v.2/content/Comp Sci Task 1.md

 **User Interface**
 - The user has 2 ways of interacting with the program:
 	- Voice
-		- The fundamental utility of the program is that one can use their voice to
+		- The fundamental utility of the program is that one can use their voice to maximise the functionality of their computer usage.
+The program clearly indicates when it is listening for audio input, with the text box changing and an audio cue being played.
 	- Peripheral input (mouse)
+		- For trivial things like starting the program and choosing an account, I decided to use Tkinter buttons for these things, as I felt they were not worth implementing voice commands, however for future designs of the program this should be implemented.

 - COMMENTS IN **ALGORITHM** CODE!!!
 4. Develop